oliviawestmacottssw/SSW.Rules.Content/rules/logon---do-you-have-a-company-wide-word-template/rule.md

 - Create standard employee email footer files e.g. JamesZhou.htm or JamesZho u.txt
 - Put the files on a network location - this is the place that will have the master copies e.g. \\ssw\ant\standardsinternal\template\
-- ​Have a logon script which is setup through Group policy that will copy the file to the users' computer when they logon.
+- Have a logon script which is setup through Group policy that will copy the file to the users' computer when they logon.